 - Purpose.
 Great cultures also give people something larger to belong to than the task at hand, such as a team with common goals.

 2. Increase transparency and communication.
-Instilling your remote company culture with greater transparency and means of communicating employs the very skills you’ll need when you must resort to those tough talks.
+Instilling remote company culture with greater transparency and means of communicating employs the very skills needed when tough talks become necessary.
 Clearly define what’s expected of employees.
 Make key information—such as data, financials, and who does what in your company—available to the whole staff to give them the tools they need to perform well, particularly when unsupervised.

 In my organization, for instance, we have a virtual open-door protocol—anyone in the company may contact anyone else to seek help or input, from interns to the CEO.
 We stay in touch via Slack, hold video conferences, and get together face to face once a year, minimum.
 In addition, I survey my people weekly, either with a common policy question, an opinion about what we could be doing better, or a trivia puzzle, just for fun.

 Workplace conversations become difficult when parties misinterpret each other or become defensive.
 They devolve away from the facts.
-If we have tried to engage employees by reaching out with regular contact and if we have provided opportunities for mutual feedback, we will have at least laid the groundwork for approaching them about troublesome matters.
+If we engage employees by reaching out with regular contact and provide opportunities for mutual feedback, we have at least laid the groundwork for approaching them about troublesome matters.